 - General Rate Increases (GRIs) and Peak Season Surcharges (PSS) can add 10-25% to baseline rates.

-Staying informed of international shipping calendars can help you plan and budget better.
+Staying informed of international shipping calendars can help you plan and budget better.ping calendars can help you plan and budget better.

 How Much Does It Cost to Ship from China to Canada?